jwlodek/py_cui/docs/install.md

 pytest
 ```

-These tests are also run on Travis-CI each time a new commit is pushed to the upstream repository.
+These tests are also run using Github actions each time a new commit is pushed to the upstream repository.

 ### Running Examples